codepo8/linkshare/README.md

 ## Customising to your needs

+1. Rename the title in the `index.md` document to your title.

-The `_links` folder contains all links that will be shown here.
+2. The `_links` folder contains all links that will be shown here.
 If you want a new category, create a new file copying the template or one of the others.
 Links need to be lists in markdown format.
 You also need to change the settings on the top:

 * `title` is the title that will be added to the head of the document and show up in the browser tab
 * `name` is the name of the link to the collection of links in the index page